 3.2 Symbol of the Cold War

-The Berlin Wall became a powerful symbol of the broader ideological and political division between the Western bloc (capitalism and democracy) and the Eastern bloc (communism and socialism).
-It represented the clash of two opposing systems during the Cold War.
+In addition, the Berlin Wall came to symbolize the more general ideological and political division between the Western bloc (capitalism and democracy) and the Eastern bloc (communism and socialism).
+During the Cold War it was a clash between two opposing systems.

 3.3 Peaceful Revolution and Reunification

-The fall of the Berlin Wall on November 9, 1989, marked a turning point in history.
-It symbolized the end of the Cold War and led to the reunification of East and West Germany in October 1990.
-The demolition of the wall became a joyous celebration of freedom and unity.
+The fall of the Berlin Wall on November 9, 1989 was history turning point.
+It was the end of the Cold War and its reunification of East and West Germany in October 1990.
+The wall was demolished as a moment of joyous celebration, freedom, and unity.

 Conclusion